Is a Daredevil Disney Plus show in the works?

-Marvel chief Kevin Feige has seemingly confirmed that the studio plans to bring Charlie Cox on board so he can reprise his role of Daredevil in the MCU – suggesting a Daredevil Disney Plus series could be on the way.
+Marvel chief Kevin Feige has seemingly confirmed that the studio plans to bring Charlie Cox on board to reprise his role as Daredevil in the MCU – suggesting a Daredevil Disney Plus series could be on the way.

 Speaking to CinemaBlend on the press tour for Spider-Man: No Way Home, Feige said: "If you were to see Daredevil in upcoming things, Charlie Cox, yes, would be the actor playing Daredevil."